Facebook Twitter Instagram Pinterest

 Share

-Lyrica (pregabalin) is an oral medication used to treat various conditions, including epilepsy, fibromyalgia, and nerve pain.
+Lyrica (pregabalin) is an oral medication used to treat various conditions, including seizure, fibromyalgia, and nerve pain.
 It also can be used to treat migraine headaches and other forms of chronic pain.

 It belongs to a class of drugs called anticonvulsants.
 Lyrica is thought to work by slowing down nerve impulses that can cause seizures or pain.
 It also affects chemicals in the brain that send pain signals across the nervous system.
 Lyrica is available in several different forms and strengths.